HERO-KUN/PAGER_WEB_MEMORY/README.md

 ```

 ### Cautions
-- you can place and register multiple pager in one html.
+- you can place and create multiple pager object in one html.
 - notice that user-select:none css style will neccessary if you support pointer events in desktop platform.
 - placing another pager in pager item is ok, but you must disable all pager's pointer events except one pager.
 If not, multiple pager are effected when one pointer event occur.